A Variational Infinite Mixture for Probabilistic Inverse Dynamics Learning: Introduction

-It is essential to distinguish between the mentioned LR methods and the so-called Mixture of Experts (MoE) techniques \cite{jacobs1991adaptive, Jordan1994Hierarchical, Rasmussen2002Infinite}.
-The distinction lies in the fact that MoEs rely on discriminative, explicitly input-dependant gating that divides the input space between \textit{competing} experts.
+It is essential to distinguish between LR methods and so-called Mixture of Experts (MoE) techniques \cite{Jacobs1991Adaptive, Jordan1994Hierarchical, Rasmussen2002Infinite}.
+The distinction lies in the fact that MoEs rely on discriminative, explicitly input-dependent gating that divides the input space between \textit{competing} experts.
 In contrast, LR takes a basis-function approach that resembles generative modeling of the input and allows \textit{cooperation} between all experts during training, enabling each model to influence the global result.

-Following this introduction, it is our opinion that Local Regression with a proper fully Bayesian generative treatment has the potential to serve as an efficient general-purpose probabilistic function approximator with well-calibrated uncertainty estimates and drive many low-level applications in control and robotics that favor fast models and do not require deep representations.
+Following this introduction, it is our opinion that Local Regression with a proper fully Bayesian generative treatment has the potential to serve as an efficient general-purpose probabilistic function approximator with well-calibrated uncertainty estimates and to drive many low-level applications in control and robotics that favor fast models and do not require deep representations.
 In the following, we set out to present a fully probabilistic graphical mixture model of Local Regression that maintains proper priors on all quantities.
 We start by presenting what we refer to as the Bayesian \textit{finite mixture} that implicitly assumes a finite number of local regression models.
-This representation can then be extended to become an \textit{infinite mixture} by relying on the paradigm of Bayesian Nonparametrics (BNP)~\cite{hjort2010bayesian} and ultimately results in a formulation related to all aforementioned local methods that alleviates the need for any heuristics.
-For learning these models, we derive a Variational-Bayes Expectation-Maximization (VBEM) scheme to efficiently infer the posterior parameters~\cite{Beal2003Variational} and overcome the need for computationally heavy sampling methods.
+This representation can then be extended to become an \textit{infinite mixture} by relying on the paradigm of Bayesian Nonparametrics (BNP) \cite{hjort2010bayesian} and ultimately results in a formulation related to all aforementioned local methods that alleviates the need for any heuristics.
+For learning these models, we derive a Variational-Bayes Expectation-Maximization (VBEM) scheme to efficiently infer the posterior parameters \cite{Beal2003Variational} and overcome the need for computationally heavy sampling methods.
 We benchmark this model on a range of toy tasks to highlight their strengths, as well as on real-world datasets for learning the inverse dynamics of robotic manipulators.
 Most importantly, we finally use the learned model to perform inverse dynamics control on a real Barrett-WAM manipulator, Figure~\ref{fig:real_barrett}.